andreamgrs/holbertonschool-hbnb/v1/README.md

 Entity-Relationship (ER) diagrams to visually represent the structure of the database schema for the HBnB project using Mermaid.js.

 - USER entity has a one-to-many relationship with PLACE, meaning each user (admin) can create multiple places, but each place is owned by a single user.
 - PLACE and AMENITY entities are connected through a many-to-many relationship, implemented via the PLACE_AMENITY join table.
-This allows each place to have multiple amenities, and each amenity to be associated with multiple places.
+Each place can have multiple amenities, and each amenity is associated with multiple places.
 - USER has one-to-many relationship with REVIEW, a user can write multiple reviews.
 - PLACE has one-to-many relationship with REVIEW, each place can receive multiple reviews.